rocky-linux/documentation/docs/guides/git_wf_git-cola_atom.md

 * A personal fork of the documentation repository found [here](https://github.com/rocky-linux/documentation)
 * A local cloned copy of the repository on a Linux workstation
-* Git-Cola: a visual client for git branching and staging
+* Git-Cola: a visual client for git branching and staging (optional)
-* The Atom editor. (optional)
+* The Atom editor (optional)

 !!!
 Note
     The Atom editor is optional.
 If you choose to use a different markdown editor, then simply ignore all of the Atom steps.
+The Git-Cola option is also optional.
+For this workflow, however, you will need one or the other.
+What is described here is using both.
+One for the GitHub portion, and one for the editing portion.

 ## Prerequisites and Assumptions

 * A Rocky Linux desktop
 * Familiarity with the command line
-* A Github account with SSH key access
+* A GitHub account with SSH key access

 ## Installing Repositories